a-nabizadeh/siemens_swarm/README.md

 The first thing to mention is that we did find interesting discrepancies between the model and the data with the help of our model.
 The second thing is that the calibration of model and thresholds is not perfect, and it is definetely can be improved in future.

 We did not find any events on the region on that date.
-In addition, the shape of the consumption curve for that day suggest that this may be a data fluke  (e.g. energy grid producer turned off on the the sensort) rather than a real event.
+In addition, the shape of the consumption curve for that day suggest that this may be a data fluke  (e.g. energy grid producer turned off on the the sensors) rather than a real event.
 The fact is that we can start searching for events in the data with the help of our model.

 ## (Interlude) Search for discrepancies without using lags as a predictor